clarehsu390/Clustering-Visualization/README.md

 #### Adding a real life example analysis
 We want to use our algorithm to visualize a practical example (i.e customer segmentation or social circles)

-#### Bonuses
-Depending on the difficulty of the word, certain words will receive extra points.